steven-michaud/HookCase/3-installing.md

 view, the only "appropriately" signed kernel extensions are those signed with a special kernel extension signing certificate -- in practice almost exclusively Apple's own kernel extensions.)
-On OS X 10.11 (El Capitan) and up, to do this you'll need to turn off full-scale "system integrity protection" (SIP, also known as "rootless mode").
+On OS X 10.11 (El Capitan) and up, to do this you'll need to at least partly turn off "system integrity protection" (SIP, also known as "rootless mode").

 Apple documents turning SIP completely off or completely on.
 But it's